Skip to Main Content

 Longmeadow, Massachusetts—Bay Path University has been awarded $1,250,000 from the U.S. Dept. of Education, Office of Special Education Programs (OSEP) to help increase the number and diversity of occupational therapists serving school-aged children with disabilities and high-intensity needs.

-Through the grant, titled Promoting OT Diversity: A Doctorate Program to Improve School-Based Practice, 32 scholars will obtain doctorate degrees in Bay Path’s post-professional Occupational Therapy Doctorate (OTD) program, while also earning Graduate Certificates in Autism Spectrum Disorders.
+Through the grant, titled Improving School-Based OT Practice: A Doctoral Program to Improve Outcomes for Children with High Intensity Needs, 32 scholars will obtain doctorate degrees in Bay Path’s post-professional Occupational Therapy Doctorate (OTD) program, while also completing a Graduate Certificate in Autism Spectrum Disorders and the American Occupational Therapy Association’s (AOTA) School-Based Practice Professional Certificate.

 As part of the grant requirement, all scholars are required to work in a school-based setting for a minimum of four years upon completion of the program.

-Last year, 42 states reported a shortage of OTs and other related providers, as the number of students with disabilities and autism spectrum disorders (ASD) has risen dramatically.
-The Centers for Disease Control’s Autism and Developmental Disabilities Monitoring (ADDM) Network found that 1 in 36 children were diagnosed with ASD, and it cites, “substantial unmet needs in this population [due to the] continuing shortage of specific provider groups…and a pediatric workforce that is unevenly distributed throughout the United States.”
+The grant addresses a critical workforce shortage affecting schools nationwide.
+Last year, 42 states reported shortages of OTs and other related service providers, as the number of students with disabilities and autism spectrum disorders (ASD) continues to rise.
+The Centers for Disease Control and Prevention’s Autism and Developmental Disabilities Monitoring (ADDM) Network reports that 1 in 36 children are diagnosed with ASD, highlighting the increasing demand for specialized providers who can support students’ academic participation, functional development, and social-emotional success in educational environments.